enright/liftA-syntax/README.md

   // an arrow that will get the user from the dynamo db () let getDynamoUser = setUserReqParams.then(dyna.getItemA.first);

+  // continue combining
-  // an arrow to get user and read html in parallel and combine the outputs let getUserAndHTML = getDynamoUser.fan(readHTML).then(combineUserAndHTML);
+  // create an arrow to get user and read html in parallel and combine the outputs let getUserAndHTML = getDynamoUser.fan(readHTML).then(combineUserAndHTML);

+  // run (p.cancelAll() allows for arrow 'in-flight'  cancellation) let p = getUserAndHTML.run([undefined, {
+    userTableName: "user-table",
+    userid: "dave@daveco.co",
+    htmlFile: "yourPage.html"
+  }]);
 ```

+Some things to note about the code above:

+Combining functions (like setUserReqParams) and arrows (like dyna.getItemA) into arrows is a process of construction.
+Arrows don't _run_ until you tell them to _run_.
+We can easily combine into rather complex parallelized, branching, and repeating structures.
+Clarity is gained when easily understood arrows are combined together.

+We start running an arrow with a _tuple_.
+A general practice is to use the second of the tuple as contextual information for the arrow and let the context flow through the computation, typically adding to the context, sometimes modifying it.
+See lifta-thumbnail for examples from a working web service.